mahmouddaif/yolov9-fastapi-app/README.md

 ### Test Script (`test_api.py`)

 A test script is provided to verify the API functionality.
-The script reads the image path and API URL from the `config.yaml` file and can visualize detection results based on the `visualize` configuration option.
+The script reads image paths and the API URL from the `config.yaml` file and can visualize detection results based on the `visualize` configuration option.

 **Instructions:**